aabdurrouf/piXedfit/README.md

 ```
 * To add the environmental variable permanently, we can add the same line to ```~/.bash_profile``` or ```~/.profile``` and do ```source``` command.

+The above instruction is for first installation, for upgrading **piXedfit**, please see [installation](https://pixedfit.readthedocs.io/en/latest/install.html).

 ## Convolution Kernels

 Because of the large sizes of the kernel files, we do not upload them to this repository.
-We put the kernel files on this google drive [link](https://drive.google.com/drive/folders/1pTRASNKLuckkY8_sl8WYeZ62COvcBtGn?usp=sharing).
+We put the kernel files on this google drive [link](https://drive.google.com/drive/folders/1Fvl42e_LNWLYhKabDS1ew6wTQjeopcc6?usp=sharing).
 To be able to use image processing feature (piXedfit_images), you need to download the necessary kernel files and copy them to /data/kernels ($PIXEDFIT_HOME/data/kernels).
 List of the kernel files needed for image processing would depend on the imaging data that will be analyzed.

 ## Citation